NourBchini/Research_Asisstant/README.md

 - **Groq tool calling** on smaller models can occasionally fail; retrying the same topic often works, or you can point Scout/Reader at a larger model in `agents.py`.
 - Repository name on GitHub may show as **Research_Asisstant**; you can rename the repo in GitHub settings if you prefer **Research_Assistant**.

-## License

-No license file is included by default; add one if you plan to share or accept contributions.